Nose Surgery (Rhinoplasty)

 Dr. Ashkan Ghavami’s approach to nose surgery places a premium on symmetry and harmony.
 Nose jobs look “done” when the alterations don’t blend seamlessly with the rest of the patient’s facial structure.
 Likewise, even a technically proficient rhinoplasty can suffer from “racial incongruity” which means a surgeon tries to sculpt the nose of an Asian, African-American, Middle Eastern, or Hispanic patient into some idealized “Caucasian nose” that supposedly defines the universal “standard of beauty.”
 The result simply looks unnatural.
 That is why Dr. Ghavami believes it is so important to carefully preserve distinct ethnic features, even while enhancing the overall aesthetic of a patient’s nose and correcting any health-related issues (such as a congenital defect or damage sustained from an injury).
 An “ethno-sensitive” approach to both primary and revision rhinoplasty is necessary to create a tailor-made and unique appearance, in contrast to one-size-fits-all, cookie-cutter approaches that invariably fail.

 You may be a good candidate for rhinoplasty if you are 15 years of age or older, have a fully developed facial structure, are in general good health, are a non-smoker, and have realistic expectations and aspirations when it comes to results.
-If you have any questions or concerns about this very safe procedure, schedule a consultation by calling 310-275-1959.
+If you have any questions or concerns about this very safe procedure, schedule a consultation.